Whether you've run out of your shaving cream or are merely looking for something new to try, there are plenty of shaving alternatives that can help.

 - Take a bath or shower: Soaking your skin before shaving is one of the best ways to prepare it and remove all dirt, which is the main cause of irritation.

 - Apply the lubricant: Now depending on the substitute you're using, apply a small amount of the product on your skin and gently massage it.
-Don't use puff or sponge on top of this as it will remove the protective barrier between the razorblade.
+Don't use a puff or sponge on top of this as it will remove the protective barrier between the razorblade.

 - Apply a moisturizer: When you're done shaving, apply an aftershave oil or a moisturizer.
 It can be any lotion or oil you prefer.